$250 fine for white woman who brandished gun at black couple

 STARKVILLE, Miss.
-(AP) — A white Mississippi woman accused of brandishing a handgun at an African American couple while telling them to leave a campground has been convicted of a misdemeanor charge.
+(AP) — A white Mississippi woman who brandished a handgun at an African American couple while telling them to leave a campground has been convicted of a misdemeanor and fined $250.

 Local news outlets report 70-year-old Ruby Nell Howell of Starkville was found guilty Tuesday in Oktibbeha (awk-TIB’-ih-hah) County Justice Court of threatening exhibition of a weapon.
-She was fined $250 and ordered to pay $182.50 in court fees.
+She was also ordered to pay $182.50 in court fees.
 Howell will not be jailed.

 The charge follows May’s widely shared video of a woman in a Kampgrounds of America shirt holding a revolver as she tells the couple to leave because they had no reservation.